CLSherrod/clsherrod.github.io/_pages/Work.md

 ## Where to Start

-If you’re unsure where to begin:
-- Start with the **writing** if you enjoy essays and reflection
-- Visit the **courses** if you want structure and practice
-- Browse the **projects** if you’re curious how ideas turn into things

-And if you’d like to follow along quietly, you can join the [daily newsletter](/newsletter/).
+If you’d like to follow along quietly, you can join the [daily newsletter](/newsletter/).